 That’s the main message of this article.

 It’s a really profound idea that has changed the way I view myself and place in my life’s journey.

 Other people I’ve shared this with have agreed that this chiddush (novel insight) gives them a deeper understanding of their purpose in this world.

 But what if I told you that the main chiddush that I used to develop this thought came from a talk from the (probably) gentile businessman named David Logan explaining his concept of “Tribal Leadership,” in a speech geared towards leaders of business and non-profit organizations?

 Don’t be surprised.
-I see secular thoughts being presented along with Torah all the time in various self-help/parenting/va’adim/Torah growth Torah programs (I could name five off the top of my head – and wikipedia says that Rav Volbe zt”l got his ideas on education from secular sources, when he went to university in Belin.
+I see secular thoughts being presented along with Torah all the time in various self-help/parenting/va’adim/Torah growth Torah programs (I could name five off the top of my head – and wikipedia says that Rav Volbe zt”l got his ideas on education from secular sources, when he went to university in Berlin.
 Don’t know if that’s true.).
 I’m particularly equipped for spotting this due to the unique position I’m in as someone very interested in Mussar and Chassidus, and at the same time having explored the secular world of psychology and self-help as I’m on the way to earning my social work degree and all. (update: I have a Masters’ now.)

 Some of the programs above are transparent, and admit outside influences.
 Some will mention them in one context, but won’t in another.
 The lines of what first came from what get blurred.

 It confuses me.
 How do I know what’s definitely Torah, and how do I know what isn’t?
 If you assume it’s Torah, and you aren’t a trained Talmudist, you may not question the validity of the concept in any way.
 This phenomenon is making me nervous.